 You can usually access Wi-Fi in places like cafes, restaurants and hotels, sometimes for free, or you can pay to access the internet for a set time period.
 Some phone apps can seek out Wi-Fi networks and prompt you to connect to them so that you don't have to do this manually.

-This is particularly useful for downloading maps, checking emails or browsing social networks – all of which will soon rack up data charges if a mobile internet connection was used.
-Remember, you don't need ‘data roaming' switched on to access Wi-Fi.
+This is particularly useful for downloading maps, checking emails or browsing social networks - all of which would otherwise soon rack up data charges if a mobile internet connection was used.
+Remember, you don't need 'data roaming' switched on to access Wi-Fi.
 But this does mean you will need to stay within range of the Wi-Fi to avoid losing your connection.
 If you haven't turned data roaming off while using Wi-Fi and the Wi-Fi signal drops, your phone may automatically seek out a mobile network to keep you connected and you may therefore incur data charges.

 All mobile operators have to apply a cut-off limit once you have used €50 (excluding VAT) – around £36 – of data per month, wherever you travel in the world unless you choose another limit.

 The provider must send you an alert to your phone when you reach 80% and then 100% of the agreed data roaming limit.
 Operators must stop charging for data at the 100% point, unless you agree to continue to use data.

 How much will it cost to use my phone abroad if I haven't bought a roaming product or allowance?

 Calls and texts

 The cost of using your phone within the European Union is capped under EU law, which sets out ‘euro-tariffs'.

 These tariffs are available across most European countries but not in Switzerland or Turkey so beware that you could be charged more for using your mobile in these countries.

 You should automatically benefit from the euro-tariffs, unless you have chosen to opt out (for example by taking out a roaming bundle offered by your provider).